Skip to content

 Type signature

-Each dflockd instance is independent — there is no replication or consensus between servers.
-If a server goes down, locks assigned to that server become unavailable.
-For high availability, consider running behind a load balancer with health checks or using a consensus-based system.
+Each dflockd server is independent — there is no replication or consensus between servers.
+If a sharded server goes down, locks for keys that hash to it become unavailable until it's back.
+For higher availability, run dflockd behind a TCP load balancer with health checks, or use a consensus-based system if strict failover is required.